 Studies have shown that people who live a Mediterranean lifestyle live longer and stay healthier longer than the world’s average.
 In Italy and the Greek islands, it is not uncommon for people to live past 100 years old.
 They also remain active well into their later years.
 It’s not just eating the foods often found in the Mediterranean diet, there are many lifestyle activities that contribute to longevity.

 There are many factors that lead to an active, long life.
 The way you handle stress is one of them.
 The pausa pranzo, the afternoon lunch break, helps tremendously with workday stresses.
-Europeans aren’t obsessed with the rat race the way Americans are.
-A relaxed attitude and mindset can also help you get through difficult situations.
+Attitude and mindset can also help you get through difficult situations.

 Think about what you can do today that can keep you strong and limber for tomorrow.
 We all want to live a long life, but we also want to be able to enjoy it for as long as we can.

 Eating vegetables, fish, olive oil, fruits, and whole grains can keep your insides younger.
 It’s important to keep your outside in good working order as well.

 What movements have you noticed getting a little stiffer or more difficult as you get older?
 Please share in the comment section.